-The District is a participating employer in the state's Public Employees Benefits Board (PEBB) program, a defined benefit plan administered by the Washington State Health Care Authority.
+The district is a participating employer in the state's Public Employees Benefits Board (PEBB) program, a defined benefit plan administered by the Washington State Health Care Authority.
 The plan provides medical, dental, and life insurance benefits for public employees and retirees and their dependents on a pay-as-you-go basis.
-The plan provides OPEB benefits through both explicit and implicit subsidies.
 The explicit subsidy is a set dollar amount that lowers the monthly premium paid by members over the age of 65 enrolled in Medicare Parts A and B. PEBB determines the amount of the explicit subsidy annually.
-The implicit subsidy results from the inclusion of active and non-Medicare eligible retirees in the same pool when determining premiums.
-There is an implicit subsidy from active employees since the premiums paid by retirees are lower than they would have been if the retirees were insured separately.
-The District had 13 active plan members and 2 retired plan members as of December 31, 2020.
-As of December 31, 2020, the District's total OPEB liability was \$801,526 as calculated using the alternative measurement method.
-The District contributed \$5,952 to the plan for the year ended December 31, 2020.
+The implicit subsidy results from the inclusion of active employees since the premiums paid by retirees are lower than they would have been if the retirees were insured separately.
+The district had 4 active plan members and 1 retired plan members as of June 30, 2022.
+As of June 30, 2022, the district's total OPEB liability was \$180,435 as calculated using the alternative measurement method.
+The district contributed \$35,717 to the plan for the year ended September 30, 2022.